 An "internship" is work experience directly related to a college major.
-Eastern's Biology Department does not currently require an internship or "co-op" experience for graduation, although it is strongly recommended whenever possible.
+Eastern's Biology Department strongly recommends an internship for all its majors (and requires it for the BA Biological Studies major).
 For many students, biology-related internships confirm their choice of career and provide useful contacts and training.
 Occasionally an internship helps a student decide to change career directions, and that, too, is valuable.
 For some, an internship has led directly to a job offer.

 Some examples of recent student internships include:

 - Pathology lab, Fox Chase Cancer Center, Philadelphia (researching aspects of molecular pathology of tumor progression and general tissue analysis for a cancer hospital)

 - Community Supported Agriculture, Philadelphia area.
 Helped manage a low-input vegetable farm focused on local markets.